 While not always necessary for every space, there are many reasons why you should get an air purifier.
 Air purifiers are great when trying to improve an indoor environment.
 Poor air quality can affect productivity, cause illnesses, increase sick days that directly impact a business's bottom line.

-Other buildings may require air purification systems based on industry and for regulatory reasons.
+Other buildings may require air purifier systems based on industry and for regulatory reasons.
 For example, hospitals need to follow guidelines set out by the CDC for Environmental Infection Control.
-Therefore, based on your industry standards for air quality, air purification controls may be required to ensure that your building follows the appropriate health and safety standards.
+Therefore, based on your industry standards for air quality, air purifier controls may be required to ensure that your building follows the appropriate health and safety standards.

-Whether you are required to use an air purification system or not, here are eight benefits of using one:
+Whether you are required to use an air purifier system or not, here are eight benefits of using one:

 Asthma and allergies are prevalent chronic conditions significantly impacted by air quality.
 Pollutants such as pollen, dust mites, and pet dander can contribute to asthma or allergy symptoms, causing difficulty breathing and forcing bronchial tubes to become inflamed.
 Asthma and allergies are also symptoms of sick building syndrome!